Resistance Committee (Ukraine): Anti-imperialism

 To the Resistance Committee, the invasion was a direct manifestation of "the imperialist policies of Putin's regime."
 Petrov considered it necessary for the invasion to be defeated, "both for the sake of justice and the basic survival of Ukrainian society."
 Although it supports non-combatant activists, the Resistance Committee rejects pacifism, with Petrov declaring "[w]hen the enemy is attacking you, it is very difficult take an antiwar pacifist stance, and this is because you need to defend yourself."

 The Resistance Committee is critical of the Ukrainian state, but considers "Russian imperialist aggression" to be a greater threat and rejects the idea that Russian intervention can solve the country's problems.
 To Petrov, "taking sides against Russian aggression [...] does not necessarily mean solidarizing with Ukrainian state."
 Volunteers of the Resistance Committee have rejected that they are fighting for the Ukrainian state, and have instead claimed to be fighting for the Ukrainian people.

-They also declared their intention to support the opposition in Russia and Belarus.
+They also declared their intention to support the opposition in Russia and in Belarus.
 Their manifesto stated that: "Until the nest of tyranny in Moscow is removed, the whole region will constantly face harassment against its freedom. [...]
 Every local tyrant, suppressing his rebellious people, will be assisted by the tsar of Moscow."
 It concluded by declaring: "We want to set ourselves and our neighbours free.
 It means that we should put an end to Putin’s regime."